ecoin-project/ecoin-public/MARKET_REFERENCE.md

   Defensive, safe-haven reference.
   Useful as a proxy for retreat, preservation, and lower-risk positioning.

 - `USDJPY`
-  = macro pressure / currency stress / cost-of-living pressure reference
+  Macro pressure / currency stress / cost-of-living pressure reference.

 These assets are not treated as direct explanations of discourse shifts.
 They are used as external comparison lanes for reading possible directional or phase relationships.